leonmartin/c-sharp-course/Milestone04/instructions.md

 # Milestone 04: The User Interface

-Maybe you have been wondering why there wasn't any programming yet even though this is supposed to be programming crash course.
-Well, the wait is over.
-After making the concept of our application explicit using UML diagrams, we can now finally start programming. 🥳
+You now have a program that implements the business logic of your application.
+As the final milestone of this crash course, you will now transform it into an interactive application by adding the user interface.
+Keep on going, you are almost at the finish line! 🚀

 The objectives of this milestone are:

-- Getting used to the C# syntax
-- Create your first C# class
-- Get to know loops and if-then-else constructs

-## Task 02.1: The basics of C#
+- Implementing the user interface of your application

-## Task 02.2: Implementing a CLI
+## Task 04-1: Implementing the CLI

+Again, have a look at your class diagram and see how the user interface connects to the business logic.
+Of course, the user interface should be a CLI that you learned to implement in an earlier milestone.
+When you are done and your program works, read the next and final paragraph.

+## Congratulations!

+Wow, you really did it!
+You implemented your first C# application!
+Great work! 🥳🎉🎊

 This marks the end of the crash course!
 I hope you enjoyed it and learned something useful.
+As a final surprise have a look at the certificate.
+Feel free to print it out.
+If you have an instructor maybe he can sign it.
+Otherwise, you can also issue the certificate to yourself, because after all,you know did it, and you did it for yourself to improve, which is the greatest achievement.
+No signature can change that. 😉

-You are now ready for the real world:
+Of course, you are now ready for the real world:

 ![Bachelor versus Coding Camps](../pictures/bachelor_versus_camps.jpg)